tsukinaha/tsukimi/README.md

 A simple third-party Emby client written in GTK4-RS, uses MPV as the video player, and GStreamer as the music player.

 It’s also partially compatible with Jellyfin.
-Playlists, Choose preferred versions/subtitles, and most of admin functions are supported.
+All of basic functions and most of admin functions are supported.

 You can play music and albums, as well as videos with more advanced settings.